deeenes/bioinfo-tools/README.md

     correct use of various quotation marks, hyphens, dashes and other special characters.
 Did you know that 5 different single quote marks and 5 different dashes exist?
+-   https://practicaltypography.com/ - A more detailed, but still quite concise guide for basic typography, by Matthew Butterick.
+This link will first redirect you to the donation page; please consider donating to the author, though you can access the the book without any donation, simply by navigating to the main page.
 -   https://github.com/gztchan/awesome-design - A curated collection of
     graphic design resources from Tony Chan.
 -   https://css-doodle.com/ - A library for drawing static or animated